voxel-wiki/voxel-wiki.github.io/content/wiki/noise/index.md

 Transformations can be as simple as:

-- Adding to a position, shifting the noise function.
+- Adding to a position, shifting the noise functions phase.
 - Multiplying a position by a constant, changing the noise frequency / zooming in or out.
 - Rotating the position, to break up possible [artifacts in the noise](#artifacts).